 The Zumbro 17 Mile Trail Race is a one (16.7 mile) loop, 100% trail race within the Zumbro River Bottoms Management area in Southern Minnesota’s Bluff Country / just outside of the tiny village of Theilman.
 Generally speaking, the Zumbro River Bottoms Management area lies within a portion of the Richard J. Dorer Memorial Hardwood Forest – an expansive 2 million acre tract of Minnesota Hardwood forest.
 We will not pretend these are mountains, because they are not, this is Mississippi River Valley Bluff Country, it is wild, rugged, beautiful and provides the perfect venue for 100 miles of trail running!.
 The race starts and finishes at the West Assembly Area.
 Runners will have access to five aid stations during the race – that is an average of an aid station every 3-1/3 miles!).
 The course consists of primarily single and double-track trail with some minimum maintenance gravel road sections.
 This is a laid back, old school, low-key trail raced… help us to keep it that way by bringing the right attitude and always providing the right of way to the 100 and 50 mile runners.
 The 17 mile race was added in 2012 to give trail runners an opportunity to experience the trail without having to run 50 or 100 miles and to financially support the 50 and 100 mile races.

-Registration for the 2014 race will open on Friday November 1st 2013.
-You can register online or fill in the online form, print it and mail it in your check.
-The fee is $60.00.
-Registration will close on Wednesday April 2nd, 2014 at 5:00 PM or once the field limit has been met.
-There will be no registration after Wednesday April 3rd.
+Registration for the 2015 race will open on Friday November 1st 2014.
+We online registration only.
+The fee is $65.00.
+Registration will close on Wednesday April 1st, 2015 at 5:00 PM or once the field limit has been met.
+There will be no registration after Wednesday April 1st.
 There will be no registration at packet-pickup or race-day registration so do not delay in signing up!

 Field limit for the 17 mile race is 200 runners.